Boeing production plummeted in 2020

 In addition, Boeing’s unfilled-order backlog shrank by more than 1,000 aircraft in 2020 as customers canceled more than 500 orders for the MAX and roughly another 640 MAX orders were deemed no longer solid enough to include in the official order tally.

 The pandemic meant 2020 also was a very difficult year for Boeing’s European rival Airbus.
-But without the millstone of a grounded single-aisle jet to hold it down, Airbus weathered the bleak aerospace business storm much better.
+But without the millstone of a grounded single-aisle jet to hold it down, Airbus weathered the aerospace business storm much better.

 Before the MAX crisis, Boeing outproduced Airbus for seven straight years and claimed the title of world’s largest airplane manufacturer from 2012 through 2018.